-Control # Control Activity Specified by the Service Organization Test Applied by the Service Auditor Test Results Control Activ vities Principle 10: The entity selects and of objectives to acceptable levels. develops control activities that contrib ute to the mitigation of risks to the CC5.1.1 A risk assessment is performed on an annual basis that considers the identification and assessment of risks relating to objectives.
+Control # Control Activity Specified by the Service Organization Test Applied by the Service Auditor Test Results Control Acti vities Principle 10: The entity selects and of objectives to acceptable levels. develops control activities that contrib ute to the mitigation of risks to the CC5.1.1 A risk assessment is performed on an annual basis that considers the identification and assessment of risks relating to objectives.
 Mitigation strategies including the selection and development of control activities by assigned risk owners are documented for management review.
-Inspected the most recent threat and risk assessments for a sample of data center facilities to determine that a risk assessment was performed during the period for each data center facility, that considered the identification and assessment of risks relating to objectives and that mitigation strategies included the selection and development of general control activities by assigned risk owners were documented for management review.
+Inspected the most recent annual threat and risk assessments, mitigation tracking documentation, and evidence of management review for a sample of IBX data centers to determine that a risk assessment was performed during the period for each IBX data center sampled that considered the identification and assessment of risks relating to objectives and that mitigation strategies included the selection and development of general control activities by assigned risk owners were documented for management review.
 No exceptions noted.
 CC5.1.2 Risk treatment activities are documented, tracked, and communicated to those parties responsible for taking corrective action on internal control deficiencies.
-Inspected the most recent risk assessment documentation for a sample of data center facilities to determine that risk treatment activities were documented, tracked, and communicated to parties' responsible parties for taking corrective action during the review period for each data center facility sampled.
+Inspected the most recent annual threat and risk assessments and mitigation tracking documentation for a sample of IBX data centers to determine that risk treatment activities were documented, tracked, and communicated to parties' responsible parties for taking corrective action during the review period for each IBX data center sampled.
 No exceptions noted.
 CC5.1.3 A key controls matrix is documented and maintained identifies the control activities to support the achievement of objectives along with control justifications and a description of how the control activities are implemented.
-Inspected the controls matrix to determine that a key controls matrix was in place that identified the entity's control activities supporting the achievement of objectives including control justifications and a description of how the control activities were implemented.
+Inspected the statement of applicability controls matrix to determine that a key controls matrix was in place that identified the entity's control activities supporting the achievement of objectives including control justifications and a description of how the control activities were implemented.
 No exceptions noted.
-O Principle 11: The entity also selects of objectives. and develops general control activities s over technology to support the CC5.2.1 Risk treatment activities are documented, tracked, and communicated to those parties responsible for taking corrective action on internal control deficiencies.
-Inspected the most recent risk assessment documentation for a sample of data center facilities to determine that risk treatment activities were documented, tracked, and communicated to parties' responsible parties for taking corrective action during the review period for each data center facility sampled.
+O Principle 11: The entity also selects of objectives. and develops general control activitie s over technology to support the CC5.2.1 Risk treatment activities are documented, tracked, and communicated to those parties responsible for taking corrective action on internal control deficiencies.
+Inspected the most recent annual threat and risk assessments and mitigation tracking documentation for a sample of IBX data centers to determine that risk treatment activities were documented, tracked, and communicated to parties' responsible parties for taking corrective action during the review period for each IBX data center sampled.
 No exceptions noted.